sofhiady/PRELIM-EXAM_DY/README.md

 <summary>🎁 <b>Psst — one more thing (click to open)</b></summary>
 <br>

 You made it to the bottom of the README!
-Here's a small bonus: this whole page — colors, fonts, layout — follows the *exact same design principles* explained in Activity 1 and quoted throughout this page: contrast to catch your eye, hierarchy to guide you section by section, and consistent branding so it all feels like one thing instead of scattered files.
+Here's a small bonus: this whole page — colors, fonts, layout, even the framed photo gallery — follows the *exact same design principles* explained in Activity 1: contrast to catch your eye, hierarchy to guide you section by section, and consistent branding so it all feels like one thing instead of scattered files.

 In other words — **this README is technically a fourth activity.** 😄